tribblix/build/patches/openjdk20/README.txt

 appears to only be relevant to 32-bit solaris

 Tidying up.
+Remove UsePthreads, as it's now the only option.
 Clean up set_mutex* and set_cond* now we're exclusively pthreads.

 20+7